aerospike/aerospike-client-nodejs/README.md

 	$sudo npm install -g

-If the Aerospike C client is already installed on the system, set the following environment before installing the module:
+If the Aerospike C client is already installed on the system, set the following SKIP_C_CLIENT environment variable before installing the module:

-	$export SKIP_C_CLIENT=1
-	$sudo npm install -g
+	$sudo SKIP_C_CLIENT=1 npm install -g

 After installation, set the environment variable `NODE_PATH` to where node modules path is: